 Because certain medications have been associated with impotence, ask your doctor about possible side before you start a new prescription

 There are many effective treatments for impotence.
 The most popular is a class of drugs called phosphodiesterase type 5 (PDE5) inhibitors.
-These include sildenafil (Viagra), vardenafil (Levitra) and tadalafil (Cialis).
+These include sildenafil (Viagra), vardenafil (Levitra), tadalafil (Cialis) and avanafil (STENDRA).
 These drugs are taken in pill form.
 They work in most men.
 But they are less effective in men with neurological causes of impotence.

 The PDE5 drugs are generally safe.
 But always review the risks with your doctor.
 PDE5 drugs can interact with other medications and cause dangerously low blood pressure.
 For example, you should not take PDE5 drugs if you use nitroglycerin or other nitrate medications.

 The most worrisome side effects are sudden onset of vision or hearing loss.
 This occurs very rarely but requires immediate medical attention.
 PDE5 drugs can cause other side effects, such as flushing and headache.